Marwe/anemometer3d/README.md

 Since for this setup all ports are shifted by 20000, these are the defaults for the program, too (MQTT via localhost:21883 instead of default port 1883, Influxdb via localhost:28086 instead of default port 8086)

+## start scripts to Desktop on ubuntu/gnome3

+create functional start icons with `gnome-desktop-item-edit` from package `gnome-panel` (Ubuntu 16.04):

+    gnome-desktop-item-edit --create-new ~/Schreibtisch/

+That is the german name for the ~/Desktop location

 ## Usage

 ~~~